andr1312e/IgorMap/README.md

 # OpenStreetMap Tiles Server

-Simple and Quik Tile Server with maps of Russia written in QT
+Simple and Quik Tile Server with maps of Russia(CIS) and America written in QT widgets and openGL

+Tiles format: SVG

+How to:

+- Start viewer
+- Start server

-Rendered Files in folder
+Server cache saved in jpg folder

 Screenshots: